Skip to content

 What we did.
 Replaced “more reps” with better intelligence.
 Predictive churn signals flagged accounts about to lapse before the rep noticed.
 Proactive outreach nudged customers toward the next reorder window.
 Just-in-time sales intelligence put the right B2B prospects in front of the reps when the signal was hot, not a quarter late.
 The sales team didn’t get bigger.
 It got a better map.

-Health tech → From 12-month product cycles to 2 weeks
+12-month product cycles → 2 weeks.

 The problem.
 A venture-backed health tech company was a year into a product that wasn’t finding fit.
 Before writing another line of feature code, they needed to know which version of the business actually worked — different pricing, different customer segments, different service models.